UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 ---
 title: How to install the GeoDrive Client 2.0| UKCloud Ltd
-description: Installation Guide for GeoDrive Client 2.0
+description: Installation Guide for the GeoDrive Client 2.0
 services: cloud-storage
 author: Dan Baker
 toc_rootlink: How To